National Coastwatch Institution: Work

 In addition, many hundreds of minor incidents were dealt with including informing the coastguard and police of lost, found and missing children, distressed marine wildlife, ordnance on beaches, chemical drums, large carcasses and dangerous debris washed up.

-2009 saw the fifteenth anniversary of the foundation of the National Coastwatch Institution.
-A national office has now been opened in Exeter.
+2019 saw the twenty fifth anniversary of the foundation of the National Coastwatch Institution.
+A national office is now open in Liskeard, Cornwall.

 NCI contributes to SAR by maintaining a visual lookout (‘Spot, Plot, Report and Respond’) around the coastline.

 All NCI stations have, or are working towards achieving, Declared Facility Status from the Maritime & Coastguard Agency.
 DFS outlines what MCA expect from NCI stations, this includes the training and skills watchkeepers are expected to have and what equipment lookouts are expected to have.
-For watchkeepers this includes but is not limited to, understanding VHF Mayday, Pan Pan & Sececurite and the associated procedures, communication protocols for working with SAR assets, observation techniques, plotting and chart work, understanding of emergency beacons and operation of AIS / radar terminals.
+For watchkeepers this includes but is not limited to, understanding VHF Mayday, Pan Pan & Securite and the associated procedures, communication protocols for working with SAR assets, observation techniques, plotting and chart work, understanding of emergency beacons and operation of AIS / radar terminals.
 For stations this includes but is not limited to high power binoculars, VHF Radios, nautical charts, AIS / radar and usually a weather station and CCTV system.

 Once a station has achieved DFS it is listed as an asset within the Search and Rescue community.

 Structure and uniform

 Coastwatch stations

-The National Coastwatch Institution maintains 58 operational Coastwatch stations around the coastline of England and Wales, at the following locations:
+The National Coastwatch Institution maintains 60 operational Coastwatch stations around the coastline of England and Wales, at the following locations: